Four-force (4-force) is a four-vector, considered as

 However, in addition to the

-four-momentum and four-force.
-[8]
+four-force.

 In general relativity, it is

-believed that the stress-energy tensor of matter is determined by the
+believed that stress-energy tensor of matter is determined by the expression , and for it

-that is the quantity consists of four timelike components of this
+consists of four timelike components of this tensor.
+The integral of

-tensor.
-The integral of these components over the moving volume gives
+these components over the moving volume gives respectively the energy (up to

-respectively the energy (up to the constant, equal to ) and the momentum of the matter unit.
+) and momentum of matter unit.
 However, such a

 solution is valid only in approximation of inertial motion, as shown above.
 In

-components of the stress-energy tensor for energy and momentum of a system in
+stress-energy tensor for energy and momentum of a system in general is not true

-general is not true and leads to paradoxes such as the problem of 4/3 for the
+and leads to paradoxes such as the problem of 4/3 for gravitational and

-gravitational and electromagnetic fields.
+electromagnetic fields.

 Instead of it, in

-The expression (4) for 4-force density
+Expression (4) for 4-force density can

-can be divided into two parts, one of which will describe the bulk density of
+be divided into two parts, one of which will describe the bulk density of

 energy capacity, and the other describe total force density of available